FilmEdu

 Sherlock Holmes Case Study »

-Nicole Ponsford | Monday September 10, 2012
+nicoleponsford | Monday September 10, 2012

-Categories: Analysis, Film Analysis, Courses, A Level, WJEC A Level, WJEC A2, Film Industry, Production Companies, Films & Case Studies, Hollywood Films, Sherlock Holmes 2: Game of Shadows, Genres & Case Studies, Action, Action Adventure, Adventure, Crime, Hot Entries, Key Concepts, Audience, Film Language
+Categories: A Level, EDUQAS A Level, EDUQAS AS, FM2, Analysis, Film Analysis, Film Industry, Production Companies, Films & Case Studies, Hollywood Films, Sherlock Holmes 2: Game of Shadows, Genres & Case Studies, Action, Action Adventure, Adventure, Crime, Key Concepts, Audience, Film Language

-For FM2, British and American Film each question is worth 40 marks, and there is 2.5 hours to answer three questions.
+AS WJEC FM2: Producers and Audience For FM2, British and American Film each question is worth 40 marks, and there is 2.5 hours to answer three questions.
 The paper is made up from resource material and 12 page answer book.
 Candidates are asked to explore the relationship between film producers and audience.
+The resource material can include: Home page of a fan website Table illustrating box office figures Poster of a film Front cover of a magazine Press release Cinema programme Blog extracts…

 [ read full article ] »